-All other responses would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to geology/soils.
+For question 1.2, please refer to TRPA question 1.a.
+All other responses are "no impact" or would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to geology/soils.